aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 ## Hard multi-tenancy
 Hard multi-tenancy can be implemented by provisioning separate clusters for each tenant.
 While this provides very strong isolation between tenants, it has several drawbacks.

 First, when you have many tenants, this approach can quickly become expensive.
 Not only will you have to pay for the control plane costs for each cluster, you will not be able to share compute resources between clusters.
-This will eventually cause fragmentation where subset of your clusters are underutilized while others are overutilized.
+This will eventually cause fragmentation where a subset of your clusters are underutilized while others are overutilized.

 Second, you will likely need to buy or build special tooling to manage all of these clusters.
 In time, managing hundreds or thousands of clusters may simply become too unweildy.